-- III.3.3.1 Members may apply in writing to the Dean, on a wholly voluntary basis, to revise their category of employment from full-time to reduced-time, or from part-time or reduced-time to a smaller proportion of full-time which shall not in any case be less than one-half (1/2).
-Such revision shall require the consent of the departmental committee, of the Dean or the University Librarian, and of the President.
-Application for such reduction must be made by January 1 of the preceding academic year. - III.3.3.2 Members holding reduced-time appointments shall have the right to resume their previous status provided that not more than thirty-six (36) months have elapsed since the change of status.
+- III.4.2.1 Members may apply in writing to the Dean, on a wholly voluntary basis, to revise their category of employment from full-time to reduced-time, or from part-time or reduced-time to a smaller proportion of full-time which shall not in any case be less than one-half (1/2).
+Such revision shall require the consent of the departmental committee, of the Dean or the University Librarian, and of the Provost.
+Application for such reduction must be made by January 1 of the preceding academic year. - III.4.2.2 Members holding reduced-time appointments shall have the right to resume their previous status provided that not more than thirty-six (36) months have elapsed since the change of status.
 Members intending to resume their previous status may do so only on July 1, and shall give notice of intention to do so not later than the preceding January 1.
-Those who do not exercise the right under this section to resume previous status shall be deemed to hold a part-time appointment. - III.3.3.3 Each application for reduced-time employment shall be in writing with a copy to the Association. - III.3.3.4 Reduced-time appointments remain subject to IV.1.1 and IV.1.2.
+Those who do not exercise the right under this section to resume previous status shall be deemed to hold a part-time appointment.

+- III.4.2.3 Each application for reduced-time employment shall be in writing with a copy to the Association. - III.4.2.4 Reduced-time appointments remain subject to VIII.1.1 and VIII.1.2.
 While it is normally expected in the allocation of those responsibilities that duties will be spread uniformly over the academic year, a member may request an alternative allocation, in writing, to the Dean/University Librarian with a copy to the Association.
 Unless the Association objects, within twenty (20) working days of receipt of the copy of the written request, the Dean/University Librarian may approve the alternative workload allocation.
-Where the Association objects, the reasons shall be clearly set out, in writing, to the Dean/University Librarian, with a copy to the Provost and Vice President Academic.
-If the application (III.3.3.1) for a reduced-time position is approved, the letter from the President (or designate) authorizing the appointment shall state clearly the nominal salary of the appointee, the reduction in regular duties and responsibilities, the actual salary, the date of commencement of the appointment, the office and research facilities, and any special terms and conditions of the appointment which differ significantly from the general statement of regular duties contemplated in III.1.2.(g). - III.3.3.5 No reduced-time appointment shall take effect until and unless the appointee accepts it and all its terms and conditions in writing. - III.3.3.6 A copy of each letter of appointment and each letter of acceptance of a reduced-time position shall be sent to the Association. - III.3.3.7 A member with a reduced-time appointment shall receive EYS credits and sabbatical salary in accordance with IV.13.2.2.7. - III.3.3.8 A member opting for a reduced-time status shall be entitled to full benefits based upon the proportion of nominal salary prior to commencing the reduced-time appointment for the first three (3) years of the reduced-time appointment.
+Where the Association objects, the reasons shall be clearly set out, in writing, to the Dean/University Librarian, with a copy to the Provost.
+If the application (III.4.2.1) for a reduced-time position is approved, the letter from the Dean authorizing the appointment shall state clearly the nominal salary of the appointee, the reduction in regular duties and responsibilities, the actual salary, the date of commencement of the appointment, the office and research facilities, and any special terms and conditions of the appointment which differ significantly from the general statement of regular duties contemplated in III.6.1 (h). - III.4.2.5 No reduced-time appointment shall take effect until and unless the appointee accepts it and all its terms and conditions in writing. - III.4.2.6 A copy of each letter of appointment and each letter of acceptance of a reduced-time position shall be sent to the Association. - III.4.2.7 A member with a reduced-time appointment shall receive EYS credits and sabbatical salary in accordance with V.2.2.7. - III.4.2.8 A member opting for a reduced-time status shall be entitled to full benefits based upon the proportion of nominal salary prior to commencing the reduced-time appointment for the first three (3) years of the reduced-time appointment.
 The Board shall in each of these three (3) years in addition pay, with respect to all benefits, the difference between the member's contributions, based upon actual salary, and the contribution required by the proportion of nominal salary prior to commencing the reduced-time appointment.
-Thereafter such members shall receive benefits in accordance with III.3.2.2.
+Thereafter such members shall receive benefits in accordance with III.4.1.2.